Md-Roman-Bin-Jalal/Virtualoom-AI-Powered-Online-Learning-and-Teaching-Platform/CONTRIBUTING.md

 ## License

-By contributing to Perform10, you agree that your contributions will be licensed under the project's MIT license.
+By contributing to Virtualoom, you agree that your contributions will be licensed under the project's MIT license.